jiaweihong/paxful-helper-v2/README.md

 Paxful Helper is a google chrome extension that retrieves and displays statistics / information about a specific user to you through a chrome pop-up.
 The chrome pop-up will only be able to be clicked on and viewed when you are on a user's profile page.

+Note: The project manager that hired me for this contracting job, left the company and as such the project was stopped.

 ## Frontend

 The frontend (pop up) was coded in pure HTMl, CSS and JavaScript.